Majdal Shams attack: Victims

 Twelve children, ranging in age between ten and sixteen years old, were killed in the attack.
 At least 42 others were injured.
 None of the 12 children and teens killed had Israeli citizenship.
 Although accepting Israeli citizenship is an option available for Druze in the Golan Heights, at the time of the attack, about 75% of the population of Majdal Shams had rejected Israeli citizenship and identified as Syrian.

+Since the attack, Israel's Population and Immigration Authority says the number of Druze residents applying for Israeli citizenship has risen.

 Analysis

 The IDF stated that they had performed an assessment and concluded that Hezbollah was responsible for the rocket attack.
 IDF spokesman Daniel Hagari stated that the type of rocket used was an Iranian-made Falaq-1, carrying a 50 kg warhead, which has previously been used by Hezbollah, the only Iranian proxy to possess it.
 The Israeli army posted pictures of Falaq-1 shrapnel that it said was found at the scene of the attack, but with no apparent pictures of the shrapnel in situ at the blast site.

 A Hezbollah spokesperson, Mohammad Afif, later said that the group was not responsible for the attack on Majdal Shams. instead stating it was caused by an Israeli Iron Dome projectile launched in the course of countering Hezbollah rocket fire aiming for Israeli military sites.
 Iranian and Qatari state media claimed there were reports that an Iron Dome interceptor was to blame.
 Additionally, Al-Mayadeen, a Lebanese outlet with close ties to Hezbollah, stated that the blast site was inconsistent with a Falaq-1, which it said would have left a larger impact crater; subsequent to the report, the Israeli government voted to ban Al-Mayadeen from operating inside Israel.

 According to US intelligence, there were no doubts that Hezbollah was responsible but it was not certain if Hezbollah intentionally targeted the site or misfired.

 Israeli authorities have characterized it as the deadliest attack on their civilians since the 7 October attacks.
 Israeli Police and Northern District detectives secured the crash site to eliminate any further risk to the public and conducted a search for additional remains.